Together we walk into Xi'an, embarking on a journey to explore its historical and cultural heritage

 Xi'an, along with Athens, Istanbul, and Rome, is known as one of the "Four Great Ancient Capitals of the World".
 15,000 years ago, the Lantian ape-man was discovered here.
 Starting from the matrilineal clan of Banpo prehistoric culture, and going through the rise and fall of 13 dynasties such as the Western Zhou, Qin, Han, Sui, and Tang, the accumulated historical dust here is incalculable.
 The years are silent here, but the ancient buildings and artifacts left behind by the previous dynasties resonate with the sound of existence.
 Every artifact is a witness to historical culture, and silence is better than words.

-In the morning, you can visit the Shaanxi History Museum, which is a great place to learn about the history and modern changes of Xi'an in Shaanxi Province.
-To visit the Shaanxi History Museum, it is recommended to arrive early and queue up or make an online reservation in advance, as there can be a lot of people, especially on weekends.
-There are only 6000 tickets available each day, and admission is free with valid identification.
-It is best to plan at least half a day or 3 hours for a visit.
-The Shaanxi History Museum is closed on Mondays, ticket sales stop at 16:30, the museum begins clearing visitors at 17:30, and closes at 18:00.
+In the morning, you can visit the Shaanxi History Museum, which is a great place to learn about the history and modern changes of Xi'an, Shaanxi.
+It is necessary to arrive early to queue or make an online reservation in advance, otherwise, there will be many visitors on weekends.
+The museum limits the number of tickets to 6,000 per day, and admission is free with a valid ID.
+It is recommended to allocate at least half a day for the visit, with a minimum of 3 hours.
+The Shaanxi History Museum is closed on Mondays, stops issuing tickets at 16:30, starts clearing the venue at 17:30, and closes at 18:00.

-You can see the Big Wild Goose Pagoda as soon as you leave the museum.
-It is not only a famous scenic spot in Xi'an, but also a landmark building.
-Every tourist who comes to Xi'an wants to see it with their own eyes.
-The ticket price is 25 yuan during peak season and 20 yuan during off-peak season.
-After shopping, you can have lunch at a nearby shopping center.
+Stepping out of the museum, you can see the Giant Wild Goose Pagoda.
+It is not only a famous attraction in Xi'an but also a landmark building.
+Every visitor to Xi'an wants to see it with their own eyes.
+Each ticket costs 25 yuan in peak season and 20 yuan in off-season.
+After shopping, you can solve your lunch problem at the nearby shopping center.

-Like the name of the academy gate, this is the most fragrant place of ink in all of Xi'an.
-The Four Treasures of the Study are gathered here, with a collection of antiques.
-There are even several nostalgic youth hostels stationed here.
-You can usually find your favorite brush, calligraphy works, or rubbings here, with prices varying.
-Within the academy gate is the Guanzhong Academy, one of the four major academies in the Ming and Qing dynasties, as well as the former residence of Mr. Yu Youren.
-The academy gate is like an old man with flowing white beard, gazing independently at the history recorded with ink.
+As the name Shuyuanmen suggests, this is the place in Xi'an with the richest scholarly atmosphere.
+The Four Treasures of the Study and various antiques are gathered here, and there are even a few youth hostels filled with a sense of nostalgia.
+You can usually find your desired brushes, calligraphy works, or rubbings here, with prices varying widely.
+Shuyuanmen includes the Guanzhong Academy, one of the four major academies of the Ming and Qing dynasties, as well as the former residence of Mr. Yu Youren.
+Shuyuanmen is like an old man with a flowing white beard, standing alone and gazing at the history recorded in ink and brush.